Weston Backcountry Backwoods Splitboard Review

 Powder, powder, powder.
-Its why we endure the rough conditions of the storm.
-Its why we wake up at 4 in the morning to get a lap in before work.
-We love it, and our board should support our ability to enjoy it.
+It's why we endure the rough conditions of the storm.
+It's why we wake up at four in the morning to get a lap in before work.
+We love it, and our board should support our desire to enjoy it.
 The Backwoods does just that.

-If you are looking for a quiver of one from your splitboard setup, powder performance should never come at the expense of firm snow security.
+If you are looking for a quiver of one for your splitboard setup, powder performance should never come at the expense of firm snow security.
 The reality is that you will encounter every condition that exists while touring throughout your season; everything from boilerplate ice to blower powder.
 An all-around performer like the Backwoods works to make enjoyable turns in all conditions.
 This splitboard provides a secure, fun, and snappy ride on firm snow.

 The Backwoods starts off with a powder shape and is incorporated with freeride design techniques to provide a ride with limited trade-offs.
 The stiff, predominantly cambered profile allows this board to be stable and secure at speed or when the conditions firm up.
 The Backwoods has plenty of edge hold when turning down the fall line or even traversing on both the toe and heel edge.
 On an incredibly firm descent of Mt.
-Shasta, we descend to traverse a few hundred yards to intercept a saddle.
+Shasta, we traversed a few hundred yards to intercept a saddle.
 Our lead tester came up a few yards lower and shorter than a skier on his heel side traverse, which in the ski vs. snowboard comparison is a rare event.
 During the traverse, the edge rarely slipped, and there was no heel drag to worry about.
-Really, any result that is comparable to a skier is impressive when we're talking sideways movement and edge hold.
+Really, any result that is comparable to a skier is impressive when we're talking about traversing and edge hold.

 The Backwoods is incredibly easy to get on edge at all speeds, which makes it easy to maneuver in firm, icy, and potentially steep situations.
-If you need to hop turn, this short tail and well-balanced construction lowers the swing weight and spaces required overall, making it easier when the moves become critical.
-When the turns aren't make or break, the Backwoods provides a snappy, powerful, and fun turning experience.
+If you need to hop turn, this short tail and well-balanced construction lowers the swing weight and space required, making it easier when the moves become critical.
+When the turns aren't make-or-break, this board provides a snappy, powerful, and fun turning experience.
 It utilizes a poplar and bamboo core to provide energetic, quick turns that promotes a surf-style approach to spring corn riding.

 Climbing efficiency is the bread and butter for touring equipment as most of its life is spent ascending.
-The Backwoods nailed it with its lightweight, tail heavy skin and on track stability.
+The Backwoods nailed it with its lightweight, tail-heavy ski and on-track stability.

-The Backwoods side hills as good as the other top competitors in the category.
-Its medium-stiff camber profile provides plenty of edge contact for secure sidehilling or tip to tail stability when climbing up steeper objectives.
-It was designed for uphill efficiency and became one of our favorites on the up.
+The Backwoods sidehills as good as the other top competitors in the category.
+Its medium-stiff camber profile provides plenty of edge contact for secure sidehilling and tip to tail stability when climbing up steeper objectives.
+It was designed for uphill efficiency and became one of our favorites on the way up.

 The Backwoods uses the standard insert pattern for splitboards.
 Expect to take off the pucks or attachment system to adjust your stance.

-The Backwoods is a stiff board built to ride anything you may want.
-The benefits brought by this character posits a barrier to a truly playful board in the traditional sense of being easy to flex and ride switch.
+The Backwoods is a medium-stiff board built to ride anything you may want.
+The benefits brought by this character posit a barrier to a truly playful board in the traditional sense of being easy to flex and ride switch.
 The board is playful in the sense that you can happily use it everywhere.

 It is playful in its versatility and the diverse styles that it can support.
-Whether it be riding low angle powder, briefly scooting switch into an icy couloir or ripping turns on perfect corn like its groomer, this board can do most things.
-We find this board conducive to airs and spins that result in regular landings, but switch landings are challenging because that's not what it was designed to do.
-It's designed to float, edge, and climb, which it does very well, and is easy to get on edge and maneuver where you want it.
+Whether it be riding low-angle powder, briefly scooting switch into an icy couloir, or ripping turns on perfect corn like its groomer, this board can do most things.
+We find this board conducive to airs and spins that result in regular landings, but switch landings are challenging.
+That's not what it was designed to do.
+It's designed to float, edge, and climb, which it does very well.
+Additionally, it is easy to get on edge and maneuver where you want it.
 The ability to downsize this board 1-3 cm unlocks a playful benefit without compromising stability.

-Weston is a brand for snowboarders.
-They are about the community rather than the marketing or image.
-The company visualizes this ambition through active avalanche awareness activities and the riders host backcountry awareness nights in their local community.
+Weston is a brand for snowboarders; they are about the community rather than the marketing or image.
+The company visualizes this ambition through active avalanche awareness activities, and the riders host backcountry awareness nights in their local community.
 The Backwoods specifically supports the community, as Weston partnered with the National Forest Foundation.
-Ten percent of the profits of every board sold is donated to back to the foundation.
+Ten percent of the profits of every 2020 Backwoods sold is donated back to the foundation.

 The Backwoods is priced competitively for performance splitboards.
 We really enjoyed the Backwoods performance on the up and the down and find the performance pricing to be justified.

 The Weston Backwoods is fit for all types of terrain and can suit the mood you are in.
-If you're feeling sendy, the Backwoods will excel in an icy chute; if you're looking for mellow turns, it can make fun turns at any speed or condition.
+If you're feeling sendy, the Backwoods will excel in a steep and potentially icy chute; if you're looking for mellow turns, it can make fun turns at any speed or condition.
 This board is set apart from most in the category due to its climbing efficiency.
-It's perfect for splitboarders looking for a stiffer board that is versatile in addition to exceptional performance that is fit for most objectives.
+It's perfect for splitboarders looking for a stiffer board that offers versatile and exceptional performance that is fit for most objectives.